seermedical/hub-feedback-module-fw/led_code_release_v0/arduino_api.md

 - 12 ascii (1 Byte) characters long
 - The last character is the newline character **\n**
 - first 10 characters are for LED control only
+- first 9 characters are for sending the color information for the LED.
-- if 10th character is the set to **'S'** then the first 9 characters are parsed for LED control
+- if 10th character is the set to **'S'** then the light will be solid and if it is set to **''B'** the light will blink.
 - the 11th character is used for requesting data (if it's set)

 ### LED Control